Barcelona Walking Tours: Exploring Modernisme

 What is Modernisme?

-Modernisme, also known as Catalan Modernism, was an art and architecture movement that emerged in late 19th-century Barcelona.
-It was a response to the rapid industrialization and a desire to break free from the constraints of traditional artistic styles.
-Combining elements of Gothic, Art Nouveau, and organic motifs, Modernisme created a unique architectural vocabulary that is now synonymous with Barcelona.
+Modernisme, or so called in Catalan Modernism, was art and architecture movement that appeared in late 19th century Barcelona.
+It was a reaction to the quick expanding industrialization and a want to get away from traditional artistic forms.
+Using Gothic, Art Nouveau and naturalistic elements, Modernisme developed a special architectural language that now equates to Barcelona.

 1. The Eixample District